Censorship in China: Marketing

 Publishers and other media in the Western world have sometimes used the "Banned in China" label to market cultural works, with the hope that censored products are seen as more valuable or attractive.
 The label was also used by Penguin Books to sell Mo Yan's novel The Garlic Ballads, which had been pulled from bookshelves because of its themes (anti-government riots) being published so close to a period of actual riots.
-However, the book was allowed to be sold in China in a few years.
+However, the book was allowed to be sold in China after a few years.
 Political scientist Richard Curt Kraus criticized Penguin for falsely portraying Mo Yan as a dissident in order to increase his marketability, as well as the underlying assumption that if the United States bans some work, that it must be genuinely obscene, but that if the Chinese government does the same, it is acting on purely political grounds.

 On the Internet, people use proxy websites that allow anonymous access to otherwise restricted websites, services, and information.
 Falun Gong and others have been working in the field of anti-censorship software development.